Japan reveals plans to put a man on moon by 2030

+Japan has revealed ambitious plans to put an astronaut on the Moon around 2030 in new proposals from the country's space agency.

-JAPAN-This is the first time the Japan Aerospace Exploration Agency (JAXA) has said it aims to send an astronaut beyond the International Space Station, an agency spokeswoman told AFP on Friday.
+This is the first time the Japan Aerospace Exploration Agency (JAXA) has said it aims to send an astronaut beyond the International Space Station, an agency spokeswoman told AFP yesterday.

 The idea is to first join a NASA-led mission in 2025 to build a space station in the moon's orbit, as part of a longer-term effort by NASA to reach Mars.